OpenDataDSL/website/src/pages/plans/enterprise.md

 ## Enterprise Plan Features

 ### Dedicated services
-We provide you with your own dedicated application servers, meaning you have your own hardware to run
-* OpenDataDSL REST services
-* Servers running processes and workflows
-* Message bus
-* Web Portal
-* Installer for the Excel Add-in
+You have the option of adding a dedicated compute cluster to run all your processes, curves and reports.

 This gives you the ultimate flexibility in terms of defining the size and scalability of your servers.

-### Staging environment and early access
+### Preview environment and early access
-You get to decide when the latest software versions are made available to your users and you have the chance to test out the latest versions in a staging environment.
+You have the chance to test out the latest versions in a preview environment.

-You get to decide when your users get to use the latest Web Portal and Excel Add-in.
+This gives you the opportunity to regression test your scripts, processes etc. before a major new release.

 ### Priority enhancement requests
 If you need an enhancement that is important to your business, we will prioritise this for faster release.